OpenNMS/opennms/.circleci/README.md

 ### Cache node artifacts

-We're currently caching `node_modules` in `core/web-assets`, but we use `npm ci` so it gets blown away anyway.
-We should change this to store the `~/.npm` directory instead, as well as periodically clean it like we do for `~/.m2/repository`.
+We're are caching `node_modules` in `core/web-assets` with `"install-deps": "npm --prefer-offline --no-progress install"`.
+In conjunction with this we added caching of the `~/.npm/_cacache` directory.
+As a future improvements we should use `npm ci` for releases

 ### Weekly / cron triggered jobs